reese-lee/opentelemetry-demo/README.md

 ## The workshop labs

-These are the labs that we will be completing in this workshop.
+These are the labs that you will be completing in this workshop.
+Each lab includes at least one task.

 ### Lab 1 The OpenTelemetry Collector
 In this lab, you will: